Machine translation is the use of computer technology to translate text from one language to another.

 So why, with all these advancements, hasn’t machine translation replaced human translators yet?

 You can’t deny the fact that machine translation is becoming increasingly popular, not only with businesses of all kinds but also with language service providers.
-Here’s why:

-And what about the quality?
+What about the quality?
 With the right approach, neural machine translation can compete with humans.
 For example, our post 7 Easily Applicable Predictions for B2B Digital Marketing in 2022 was localized from French using Smartcat technology that features machine translation.

 But still, both human and machine translation are alive and kicking, and here to stay.
 Machine translation and AI translation software, though massively helpful in improving translators’ productivity as well as translating large volumes of texts, does not always meet the quality standards expected of translation services.